The Best Amendment (The Ninth) [TEASER]

 If the Supreme Court makes up a new right for which there is not historical evidence, then I think it has exceeded its powers under the Constitution.

+Hey everyone, this is Leon from Fiasco and Prologue Projects.
 On this Patreon-only episode of 5-4, Peter, Rhiannon, and Michael are talking about the Ninth Amendment.

-That's the one that says citizens have rights that extend beyond what is enumerated in the Bill of Rights.
+That's the one that says citizens have rights that extend extend beyond what is enumerated in the Bill of Rights.

 The Ninth Amendment was largely ignored until the 1960s, when it became important in the development of the right to privacy and its relationship to reproductive rights.